atsign-foundation/docs.atsign.com/content/docs/reference/pricing-and-costs.md

 weight: 201 # For single pages, lower is first.
 ---

 Since the @platform is fully open sourced and everyone can contribute, there is no cost for developers!
 When you make an app on the @platform, people that use your apps will not have to pay any fees for infrastructure or storage!
-The way that **AtSign** generates revenue is by using our special identifier which is knows as an @sign.
+The way that **AtSign** generates revenue is by using our special identifier which is known as an @sign.
 An @sign can come in many flavors with corresponding prices ranging from free, $10, $100, $1000, $5000.
 If you opt-in for the vanity @sign the prices increase as the @sign of your liking decreases in length and complexity.
 For each paid @sign you own, there is a $10 annual renewal fee.
 This fee does not apply to the free @signs.
 What makes @signs so awesome is that if your app is the first one someone pairs an @sign with, after buying their @sign, we pay you commission on that.
 Yep, you don't pay us, we pay you.
 ## Paid @signs
 For paid @signs the options are listed below: